The work of the people. Our weekly rhythm of being together as a larger community to celebrate and be reminded of God’s work in and through us.

 As a tiny slice of what God is doing in the world, we hope to connect with others locally and globally.

 We have local partnerships to help us engage and serve the city of Austin.
-From serving immigrant mothers and children through Posada Esperanza, to supporting homeless brothers and sisters in need through Mobile Loaves and Fishes, to helping families who have fallen on hard times through Foundation for the Homeless.
+From supporting homeless brothers and sisters in need through Mobile Loaves and Fishes to helping families who have fallen on hard times through Foundation for the Homeless.
 We have our very own Space12 as a vehicle to connect with the surrounding neighborhood of East Austin and we have also started a Good Neighbor Fund to help neighbors of the Vox community.

 More about Local Missions

-We have global partnerships with church communities in India and Central Asia.
+We have global partnerships with organizations in Delhi, India such as the Ashish Centre and the Create Commission.
 We long to learn from their expression of how the church should be lived out and we also want to generously share any resources that we might be able to offer them.